robksawyer/heroku-buildpack-php-columbo/README.md

-PHP build pack
+Columbo PHP build pack
 ========================

-This is a Heroku build pack which bundles:
+This is a Heroku build pack which includes:
 * [Ant](http://ant.apache.org/)
 * [Apache](http://apache.org), with the following modules:
  * deflate